Alfonso López Pumarejo: Biography

 After being re-elected in 1942, the second administration of López Pumarejo faced a stronger opposition in Congress and by both the more conservative and more radical sectors within the president's own Colombian Liberal Party which resulted in the interruption of previous reforms.

 When Colombia joined the Allies in declaring war against the Axis powers in July 1943, López Pumarejo strongly supported the decision and simultaneously declared that the government should take into account that the United States would always place its own interests ahead of anything else, implicitly indicating that these may not necessarily coincide with those of Colombia.

 To permit López Pumarejo to travel to the United States and care for his sick wife, María Michelsen de López, Darío Echandía assumed the acting presidency of the country from 17 November 1943 to 16 May 1944.
 This turn of events also prevented the development of further reforms, as López himself was temporarily removed from the political arena.

-After his return to the country, further political conflicts led to a failed military coup attempt in 1944, and López Pumarejo finally resigned in early 1945.
+After his return to the country, further political conflicts led to a failed military coup attempt in 1944 wherein López Pumarejo was briefly kidnapped, and López Pumarejo finally resigned in early 1945.

 In 1946, he was head of the Colombian delegation to the United Nations.

 Alfonso López Pumarejo died on 20 November 1959 in London, to which he had travelled as Colombia's ambassador to the United Kingdom.
 He had lived at 33 Wilton Crescent in Belgravia, Knightsbridge in London with his second wife, Olga Dávila Alzamora.
-They married in 1953 after both their spouses had died (she had been married to Leopoldo Kopp Castello, son of well-known industrialist :es:Leo Kopp, founder of Bavaria Brewery).
+They married in 1953 after both their spouses had died (she had been married to Leopoldo Kopp Castello, son of well-known industrialist Leo Kopp (es), founder of Bavaria Brewery).
 López's body was taken by horse-drawn carriage from his residency to Westminster Cathedral where a funeral mass was held in his name.